Washington Man Gave Police A Fake Name At Traffic Stop, But The Name He Picked Was A Real Man With Warrants

 This was actually far from the first time that a fake name someone gave to police ended up backfiring on them.
 A similar incident took place in California, where police in Redding stopped a man and woman for suspicious behavior while they were patrolling a housing subdivision.
 As KRC-TV reported, the man gave police a fake name that turned out to be a real person who had a felony arrest warrant.

 Police were later able to identify the man as 41-year-old Joshua Isaacson, who was on post-release community supervision for possession of a stolen vehicle.
-A police search turned up a host of drug-related items on Isaacson, including four grams of methamphetamine, a digital scale, drug packaging materials, and a.22 caliber revolver, the report noted.
+A police search turned up a host of drug-related items on Isaacson, including four grams of methamphetamine, a digital scale, drug packaging materials, and a .22 caliber revolver, the report noted.

 The same thing happened to a Florida man in 2015.
 Police say Darius Devonte McClain was playing loud music from his car stereo when officers approached him.
-When they asked for McClain’s name, police say he actually gave the name of his brother —who happened to have a warrant out for his arrest.
+When they asked for McClain’s name, police say he actually gave the name of his brother — who happened to have a warrant out for his arrest.

 The lesson here- If you give officers a fake name, make sure there aren't any warrants out for someone with that name. https://t.co/BntcfEPtZB